Skip to content

 How does house hacking fund your second home?

 House hacking funds your second home by combining three wealth-building mechanics: rental income that replaces your housing cost and boosts savings, principal paydown on the mortgage, and appreciation that builds equity you can tap for the next down payment.
 Within 3 to 5 years, most house hackers refinance or take a HELOC to extract $40,000 to $100,000 in equity, which becomes the down payment on property number two.
+Our HELOC vs cash-out refinance guide walks through which extraction method makes sense at each stage of the house-hacking lifecycle.

 What loan programs are best for house hacking?